kubernetes/community/sig-service-catalog/charter.md

   - All decisions amongst chairs are made using lazy consensus with a fallback to a 2/3 majority vote (lazy two-thirds resolution).
     This process is used for all decisions, such as changing chairs/maintainers or modifying this charter.
   - Chairs may nominate a new chair at any time, to be accepted via lazy two-thirds resolution amongst the chairs.
   - Chairs may decide to step down at any time.
-Before stepping down, the chair may propose and vote on their replacement via lazy two-thirds resolution amongst the chairs.
   - Chairs must remain active in the role and may be removed from the position via lazy two-thirds resolution amongst the chairs, if they are unresponsive for > 3 months or are not proactively working with other chairs to fulfill responsibilities.